 Other Lessons Learned

-Dr. Joseph Loscalzo is chair of the Department of Medicine and physician-in-chief at Brigham and Women’s Hospital.
+Joseph Loscalzo, MD, PhD, is chair of the Department of Medicine and physician-in-chief at Brigham and Women’s Hospital.
 He served as the editor-in-chief of the American Heart Association journal Circulation from 2004 to 2016.